Nursing Education and Career FAQ

 The field is truly expansive.
 You might decide to start as a practical nurse and remain in that role.
 Or you could choose to become a registered nurse and specialize in one of several niche areas like pediatrics, psychiatric care, or even neuroscience.

-How Is a Practical Nurse Different from an RN or a Nursing Assistant?
+How Is a Practical Nurse Different From an RN or a Nursing Assistant?

 The main differences come down to the level of training and what you are allowed to do on the job.
 An RN generally has at least two more years of education than a practical nurse.
 And nursing assistants or unit clerks frequently have about one year less than practical nurses.

 Practical nurses, despite requiring less time in school than RNs, tend to be slightly more involved in hands-on patient care.
-In fact, in 2011, almost 98 percent of practical nurses worked in that capacity versus 89 percent of RNs.**

 Many registered nurses are responsible for supervising RPNs/LPNs and other support staff.
 They have the credentials to be able to make more decisions about a patient's care on their own.
 Thus, they are often the ones directing practical nurses or assistants in what procedures to perform.

 Unit clerks primarily help the nursing staff with non-clinical, administrative functions.
 They assist with communication between doctors, nurses, and different departments.
 That lets the nurses spend more time directly with each patient.